phax/vefa-validator/README.md

 ## Fork Philip

 What was changed:

+v2.3.1
 * Changed baseline to Java 11+
 * Updated to JAXB 4.x
 * Using JUnit instead of TestNG
 * Improved log messages
+* Get rid of Lombok
+* Read sample of 50K instead of 10K to allow for real-world instances as well
+* Default output to "info" level

 ## Features